MichaelRGrant/HydroSatML/README.md

 ### Physical Model and Interpolation

 A physical (hydrological) model could be utilized to estimate soil moisture beyond the 12 sensor locations.
-While less precise, a kriging or splining method could be used to spatially interpolate soil moisture across the  elds where no vegetation or soil moisture readings are present.
+While less precise, a kriging or splining method could be used to spatially interpolate soil moisture across the fields where no vegetation or soil moisture readings are present.

 ### Beyond the Palouse

-It is unclear how our models would perform for  elds beyond the Palouse.
-To develop a more robust model, future work would bene t from new training data encompassing a wider range of physical characteristics.
+It is unclear how our models would perform for fields beyond the Palouse.
+To develop a more robust model, future work would benefit from new training data encompassing a wider range of physical characteristics.

 ## Acknowledgements